Introduction

 • React 19 + React DOM — rendering (SSR + client hydration)

-• @docubook/core — MDX compilation, rehype/remark plugins
+• @docubook/core — MDX compilation, remark/rehype plugins, directive system

 • @docubook/ui-react — reusable UI components (sidebar, TOC, navbar)